chp2001/t-route/readme.md

 **Note**: The following instructions are for setting up T-Route on a Linux environment (standalone, no MPI).
 If you are using Windows, please install WSL (Windows Subsystem for Linux) before proceeding.

-### T-Route Setup and Testing Guide for Windows Users WITHOUT conda [based on pip and venv - only widely available dependencies].
+### T-Route Setup and Testing Guide for Windows Users WITHOUT conda [based on pip and venv - only widely available dependencies]

-### WARNING: INSTALLATION WITHIN EXISTING MINICONDA/CONDA VIRTUAL ENVIRONMENT NOT RECOMMENDED, PIP AND CONDA DO NOT MIX WELL, AND YOU MAY BREAK YOUR CONDA ENVIRONMENT!
+### **WARNING: INSTALLATION WITHIN EXISTING MINICONDA/CONDA VIRTUAL ENVIRONMENT NOT RECOMMENDED, PIP AND CONDA DO NOT MIX WELL, AND YOU MAY BREAK YOUR CONDA ENVIRONMENT!**

 1. **Install Recommended distro:**
    - Download and install WSL2 for your Windows OS
    - We recommend long-term stable (LTS) Ubuntu distribution 22.04 or 20.04 (24.04 not recommended yet)
    - Open Windows Power Shell and issue

       ``` shell
       wsl --install Ubuntu-22.04
       ```

    - Enter (root) username and password (2x) of your choice

 2. **Set up venv-based virtual environment:**
    - From root (the username you created under 1):
       - Update Linux distro:

         ```shell
         sudo apt update
         ```

       - Install pip (package manager):

         ```shell
         sudo apt install python3-pip
         ```

       - Install venv:

          ```shell
          sudo apt install python3.10-venv
          ```

       - Create a virtual environment for T-Route (named here 'troute-env1'):

          ```shell
          python3 -m venv troute_env1
          ```

       - Activate your shiny new virtual environment:

          ```shell
          source troute_env1/bin/activate
          ```

       - Now, the command prompts in the Shell window should start with (troute-env1)

 3. **Clone T-Route:**
    - Go to a folder of your choice (here, your home folder) and create a T-Route directory

       ```shell
       mkdir troute1
       cd troute1
       ```

    - Clone a T-Route repository (the current main branch is used as an example):

       ```shell
       git clone --progress --single-branch --branch master http://github.com/NOAA-OWP/T-Route.git
       cd troute1
       ```

    - Install python packages per requirements file

       ```shell
       pip install -r requirements.txt
       ```

 4. **Download & build netcdf fortran libraries from UCAR:**
    - Go to a folder of your choice (here, your home folder) and download the source code:

       ```shell
       cd ~
       wget https://downloads.unidata.ucar.edu/netcdf-fortran/4.6.1/netcdf-fortran-4.6.1.tar.gz
       ```

    - Unzip it:

       ```shell
       tar xvf netcdf-fortran-4.6.1.tar.gz
       ```

    - Enter the directory:

       ```shell
       cd netcdf-fortran-4.6.1/
       ```

    - Install some prerequisites (Fortran compiler, build essentials, standard C-netcdf library):

       ```shell
       sudo apt install gfortran
       sudo apt install build-essential
       sudo apt-get install libnetcdf-dev
       ```

    - Configure the fortran-netcdf libraries:

       ```shell
       ./configure
       ```

    - There should be no error message, and the output log should end up with something like:
      ![image](https://github.com/user-attachments/assets/48268212-0b74-4f75-9d52-97f68e6c80d0)
    - Check the installation (running two sets of examples):

       ```shell
       make check
       ```

    - Again, there should be no error message (expect some warnings, though), and output should end with "passing" of two sets:
      ![image](https://github.com/user-attachments/assets/83745989-9f14-4c1b-a2a1-675aa94e5181)
    - Finally, install the libraries:

       ```shell
       sudo make install
       ```

    - Output should be something like:
       ![image](https://github.com/user-attachments/assets/57e48501-18f4-4004-9b10-5a9245186e38)

 5. **Build and test T-Route:**
    - Go to your T-Route folder:

       ```shell
       cd ~/troute1
       ```

    - Compile T-Route (may take a few minutes, depending on the machine):

       ```shell
       ./compiler.sh
       ```

    - Set path to runtime netcdf-Fortran library [recommend including this in the .bashrc file or your equivalent]:

       ```shell
       export LD_LIBRARY_PATH=/usr/local/lib/
       ```

    - Run one of the demo examples provided:

       ```shell
       cd test/LowerColorado_TX
       python3 -m nwm_routing -f -V4 test_AnA_V4_NHD.yaml
       ```

    - The latter is a hybrid (MC + diffusive) routing example that should run within a few minutes at most

 ### T-Route Setup Instructions and Troubleshooting Guide for Windows Users - Legacy Conda Version [may have to be built with compiler.sh no-e option]